A pituitary tumor is an abnormal growth in the pituitary gland. This is the part of the brain that regulates the body's balance of many hormones.

 - Problems with the sense of smell

-Rarely, these symptoms may occur suddenly and can be severe.
+- In rare cases, these symptoms occur suddenly and can be severe (pituitary infarction).

 Exams and Tests

 Your health care provider will perform a physical examination.
-The provider will note any problems with double vision and visual field, such as a loss of peripheral vision or the ability to see in certain areas.
+The provider will note any problems with double vision and visual field, such as a loss of side (peripheral) vision or the ability to see in certain areas.

 - Follicle-stimulating hormone (FSH) levels